NeoLeonn3/eurovision-voting-system-calculator/README.md

 Of course no sane person would calculate this by hand.
 So I decided to try make a command-line program that can do it.
 At the same time, I tried to make it in a way that everyone can try their own system.

+As I explain later, the Rest of the World vote is not taken into consideration at the moment.

 ## How it works

 In the data folder you will find detailed results for the contest results for the years 2024, 2023 and 2022, meaning the full ranking of each country in the contest (how they ranked the countries that participated in the final, both jury and televote).